 You’ve got your pots.
 You’ve got your pans.
 You’ve got your cookbooks galore… yup, we smell a serious home chef in the making.
 But hold up there one minute, chef-y.
 There’s one thing you forgot.
 And that’s your own personal herb garden.
 We got your back.
 Growing indoors is easy with these DIY gardens.
 And that next basil mint mocktail you make?
 You better believe it’s going to be filled to the brim with homegrown goodness.

-1. Mason Jars: Oh mason jars, is there anything you can’t do?
+6. Mason Jar Wall Hanging: Oh mason jars, is there anything you can’t do?
 Besides being extremely hip, the glass jars also allow you to see the water level.
 All you need for this DIY is pipe clamps and an old wooden board. (via Camille Styles)

 Do any of these herb gardens have you itching to get your hands dirty?
 Let us know in the comments below!